shreyaadupa/CS112-Play2048/README.md

 ## Getting Started

+This is Play 2048 Game from the Rutgers CS112 Course.
+Note to future students: it's an overall easy assignment!
+Have fun with it!

 Welcome to the VS Code Java world.
 Here is a guideline to help you get started to write Java code in Visual Studio Code.

 ## Folder Structure